 - Windows or anti-virus program block the file you are trying to access.

 Want to know how to do next?
-Relax, we offer the natural methods that can solve Windows cannot access the specified device path or file in a snap.
+Relax, we offer the practical methods that can solve Windows cannot access the specified device path or file in a snap.

 7 Solutions to fix Windows cannot Access the Specified Device Path or File Error